pingcap/docs-tidb-operator/en/restore-from-blob-using-job.md

 ### Check the TiDB Lightning job status

-Run the following command to check the Pod status of the TiDB Lightning Job:
+Run the following command to check the Pod status of the TiDB Lightning job:

 ```shell
 kubectl -n ${namespace} get pod ${name}